 You can leave any other CNAME records you have for your domain where they are.

-Once you have finished this step, your domain should be working with Fastmail.
+Once you have finished this step, your domain should be ready to use with Fastmail.

-To check all your settings are correct, log in to your Fastmail account and go to the Settings → Domains screen.
+To check that all of your settings are correct, return to your Fastmail account and go to the Settings → Domains screen.
 Click Recheck DNS for your domain.
 Your domain should now say Active.
-MX records set
+MX records set.

 Cloudflare has further instructions for using their DNS configuration panel available here.